sailfishos-mirror/bind9/doc/notes/notes-9.21.21.rst

   these tasks, ensuring they execute on their designated threads and preventing the crashes. :gl:`#4882`

-- Fix NTA (Negative Trust Anchor) expiration issue.

-  When a configured NTA for a name expired, any possibly cached data for the name (with an "insecure" DNSSEC validation result) was not flushed from the resolver's cache.
-This has been fixed. :gl:`#5747`

 - Count temporal problems with DNSSEC validation as attempts.

   After the KeyTrap vulnerability :cve:`2023-50387`, any temporal